dylan-lang/dylan-programming-book/source/perform.rst

 constant offset), without concern over which subclass of ``<sixty-unit>`` was passed as an argument.

-#. *Comparison with C++:* A primary class is like an ordinary base class
+.. topic:: Comparison with C++:

-   in C++.
+   A primary class is like an ordinary base class in C++.
 Because only one primary class is allowed as a base class, its data members can be assigned the same fixed offset for all derived classes.
-See ` <c-comparisons.htm#12288>`_, for a more detailed analogy.
+See :ref:`c-comparisons-concept-of-classes`, for a more detailed analogy.

 It is permissible to make subclasses of a primary class also primary, essentially freezing the assignment of all the slots in the subclass